CSCI5308/course-project-g01/README.md

 **Limitations:**

-1. **Data Accessibility**: The tool only works with public repositories that provide proper authentication via GitHub PAT.
+1. **Data Accessibility**: The tool works with repositories that provide proper authentication via GitHub PAT.

 2. **Smell Detection Scope:** The tool is currently limited to detecting the specified community smells and does not assess technical or code-related issues within the repository.